AhmedAbdElfatah999/CodeTest/README.md

 ```

 # Gerneral information about the project
 No libraries are used in the javascript.
-We utilize Gulp to bundle and compile both the TypeScript and the SCSS.
+We utilize Gulp to bundle and compile both the typeScript and the SCSS.

 # Database
   - We don't use any databse Engine for this project, but feel free to switch if you want to use any database Engine.